reactjs/react.dev/content/docs/hooks-reference.md

 Now the subscription will only be recreated when `props.source` changes.

-Passing in an empty array `[]` of inputs tells React that your effect doesn't depend on any values from the component, so that effect would run only on mount and unmount, never on updates.
+Passing in an empty array `[]` of dependencies tells React that your effect doesn't depend on any values from the component, so that effect would run only on mount and unmount, never on updates.

 > Note
 >
-> The array of inputs is not passed as arguments to the effect function.
-Conceptually, though, that's what they represent: every value referenced inside the effect function should also appear in the inputs array.
+> The array of dependencies is not passed as arguments to the effect function.
+Conceptually, though, that's what they represent: every value referenced inside the effect function should also appear in the dependencies array.
 In the future, a sufficiently advanced compiler could create this array automatically.

 ### `useContext`